Antonako1/battosh/README.md

                     --version                   See version
                     --wsl                       Turn paths to comply with WSL, C:\temp -> /mnt/c/temp.
 Can not be used with --linux.
 Works only with absolute paths or Windows' standard variables (%USERNAME%, %APPDATA% etc.)
                     --linux                     Program tries its best to turn paths from windows to linux, C:\Users\%USERNAME%\Documents -> ~/Documents.
 Can not be used with --wsl.
 Works only with absolute paths or Windows' standard variables (%USERNAME%, %APPDATA% etc.)
+            -sc,    --save-comments             Program saves the comments
+                    --disable-atrc-warnings     Disable warning messages from ATRC
-            -sw,    --save-whitespace           Program saves the original whitespace and line endings -sc,    --save-comments             Program saves the comments
-                    --set-shell {shell}         Default: /bin/bash.
+            -sw,    --save-whitespace           Program saves the original whitespace and line endings --set-shell {shell}         Default: /bin/bash.
 Program will change bash to whatever shell you have provided
                     --set-mkdirp                Sets all MKDIR commands to have -p as it is the Windows default -qm,    --set-quietmode             CMD flag /Q will be turned to 2> /dev/null -ds,    --dir-sort                  When dir is translated to ls, add -l flag to ls (ls -l) -bs,    --bat-shell                 Turn all occurences of .bat to .sh --set-home {path}           Give absolute position for the program to use as home directory instead of the system default.
 Example: C:\temp\.
-You will have to create battosh folder there yourself along with all the resource files and its folders
+You'll have to create battosh\ATRC\ folder there aswell: C:\temp\battosh\ATRC\<ATRC files here>
-                    --disable-atrc-warnings     Disable warning messages from ATRC

         examples:
             battosh file.bat                    -> outputs file.sh